adambichler/acf-inline-editor-field/readme.txt

 2. The view when you edit the field.

 == Changelog ==

+= v1.0.3 =
+* Move the update checker script to the proper location

 = v1.0.2 =
 * Change the order and place where scripts and styles are loaded